Sruthisl94/Emotion---Based-Dashboard-for-improving-Online-Learning/README.md

 ## Methodology

 1.Dataset:
-Fer2013 and CK+ dataset from Kaggle is combine and images havign 7 emotions is used in this study
+Fer2013 and CK+ dataset from Kaggle is combined and images havign 7 emotions such as Angry, Disgust, Fear, Happy, Sad, Surprise, and Neutral are used in this project.
 2. Preprocessing and Augmentation

 The images are rescaled to normalize pixel values between 0 and 1.

 The training data is augmented to increase diversity and prevent overfitting using: